jameshanlon/cheese/cheese/pages/media-coverage.md

+{% import 'macros.html' as macros %}

 # Media coverage

+<div class="float-right">{{ macros.gallery('2018-04-community-health-news') }}</div>

+- **Bristol Community Health News**.
+The 2018 winter edition of Bristol Community Health news provided some tips on keeping warm this winter.
+CHEESE is suggested as a way to identify improvements that can be made to a home.

 - **[RCAS: A Visit from the CHEESE Team](/static/files/RCAS-a-visit-from-CHEESE.pdf) (PDF), December 2017**.
 After his CHEESE survey, Peter Wilde of the Redland and Cotham